GeoTecINIT/nativescript-context-apis/README.md

     const stream = provider.locationStream({
           highAccuracy: true, // Again, accuracy is high by default
           stdInterval: 1000, // The location fetch interval
-          minInterval: 100, // Oportunistic interval (another app asked for a location)
+          minInterval: 100, // Opportunistic interval (another app asked for a location)
           timeout: 5000, // You can also specify the operation timeout (highly advised)
           maxAge: 60000, // And filter-out old locations });